okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bug fixed in 2022.07.2

-Operations that assigned custom roles to a user or group and included a non-existing resource returned an HTTP 500 Internal Server Error.
+Operations that assigned custom roles to a user or group and included a nonexistent resource returned an HTTP 500 Internal Server Error.
 (OKTA-472638)

 ### Weekly release 2022.07.1